Umit-Soylu/Java-Training/README.md

 ### Core Concepts of Java
 * [Variables](https://github.com/Umit-Soylu/Java-Training/tree/Variables) are described.
 Primitive & Hierarchiycal types are examplified.
+* [Methods](https://github.com/Umit-Soylu/Java-Training/tree/Methods) are described with return and void types.
 * [Classes & Objects] A simple code for creating a class and and instantiating objects.